Skip to content Skip to footer navigation

 Wall/window

 A single box unit, installed in a window or through an external wall.
 These are good for rooms and open-plan areas of up to 50m2.
-Smaller units can be plugged into a normal power point while larger ones may need additional wiring.
+Smaller units can be plugged into a normal power point, while larger ones may need additional wiring.
+As long as no electrical work is required, you can install these units yourself, if you're reasonably handy with tools.
 They're not quite as efficient or effective as split-systems but a reasonable budget option if a split-system isn't an option (if you're renting, for example).

 Portable